Because your flatmate's Tesla shouldn't cost you $50 a month.

 Chasing flatmates for money, remembering who owes what, and managing multiple transfers every month is time-consuming and awkward.

 Flatmates rarely confront each other about unfair usage.
-Instead, frustration accumulates over months — equal splits feel deeply unfair when one person owns an EV or runs high-power appliances.
+Instead, frustration accumulates over months.

 "Fair billing only works if every flatmate trusts the system.
 That meant designing for transparency at every step — not just accuracy."